geetesh911/prisma-class-generator/README.md

 But even if you don't use NestJS, this library will be useful for you if you use class decorator based on reflect-metadata to develop web services.

-NOTE: This repository is the extension of `prisma-class-generator`.
+NOTE: This repository is the extension of [prisma-class-generator](https://github.com/kimjbstar/prisma-class-generator).